NC 4-H Horse Program

 The following educational opportunities are offered through the North Carolina 4-H Horse Program:

-on a four-member team against other teams.
+Horse Bowl – Use your knowledge of horses and related subject matter to compete on a four-member team against other teams.
 Display your knowledge in a competitive and friendly atmosphere.
 Competition is open to everyone, with teams divided according to age into Junior, Mixed (Junior and Senior), and Senior Divisions.
-State winners travel to national competition.
+State winners travel to national competitions.

-Record Books- List your goals, experiences, activities and accomplishments in a Horse Project Record book.
+Record Books- List your goals, experiences, activities, and accomplishments in a Horse Project Record book.
 Turn your record book in each year to review the previous year’s work.
 Complete the three record book levels in one to several years.
 Learn about horses and related subjects at a level appropriate for your age and experience.

 Cumulative Records – Summarize your 4-H activities and experiences over a period of several years in a cumulative record.
 Competition is held at the district, state and national levels.
 Scholarships are awarded to the national winners.